-The Holiday House Geographic, is among the most desirable vintage travel trailers in the world.
-One of only two currently known to be in existence, the body of this trailer was designed by world renowned industrial engineer, Chuck Pelly, designer of the Scarab race car and founder of Designworks USA, which is BMW's California Studio.
+The Holiday House Geographic is among the most desirable vintage travel trailers in the world.
+One of only two currently known to be in existence, the body of this trailer was designed by world renowned industrial engineer, Chuck Pelly, designer of the Scarab race car and founder of Designworks USA which is BMW's California Studio.

 This 1961 Holiday House Geographic was completely restored from the frame up with no expense spared by Flyte Camp in Bend, OR.
 This trailer would make a wonderful addition to any collection, and is fully equipped as a modern luxury travel trailer.

 Behind the scenes an LP on-demand hot water heater provides a steady flow of limitless hot water.
-Off grid the water holding system is made up of a 35 gallon fresh water tank, a 35 gallon black water tank and 40 gallon grey water holding.
+Off grid, the water holding system is made up of a 35 gallon fresh water tank, a 35 gallon black water tank and 40 gallon grey water holding.
 The 2000 watt Go Power! inverter system is powered by 4 Trojan 6-volt AGM batteries, and is solar capable.
 There are both 110 outlets, and 12 volt ports throughout the trailer.
 The A/V system includes a 32” TV, surround sound and a DVD/Bluetooth stereo system.
 The Air-conditioning system has a heat pump and is tastefully concealed under the front couch.

 No detail was overlooked; including the laser etched stainless steel transition with "Geograpic Model X" inscribed.
 The trailer also comes with the personal signature of Chuck Pelly himself, both inside the trailer and on the exterior.
-This trailer was be featured on the official 2018 Hot August Nights poster.
+This trailer was featured on the official 2018 Hot August Nights poster.
 Hot August Nights is the largest collectable car show in the US.

-The Geographic was featured on the cover of the June 2018 edition of Vintage Camper Trailers Magazine, and won Best of Modernism at the 2018 Palm Springs Modernism Vintage Travel Trailer Show, and Best Mobile Mansion at the Pismo Coast Rally in May of 2018.
+The Geographic was also featured on the cover of the June 2018 edition of Vintage Camper Trailers Magazine, won Best of Modernism at the 2018 Palm Springs Modernism Vintage Travel Trailer Show, and Best Mobile Mansion at the Pismo Coast Rally in May of 2018.